 Baby Bathing Tips you might find helpful

-- Do not wet his seat or sling before putting laying him down.
-Make sure it is clean and dry before you lay him down
+4. Do not wet the bath seat or sling before you lay down baby.
+Make sure, the bathtub is clean and dry before you have the baby sit inside.

-- Never ever leave him (unattended) in the tub even he has mastered sitting in a tub (not even to grab a towel) Even if you have to leave the bathroom to get something or to answer a doorbell (whatever It could be) wrap him in a towel and take him with you.
+5. Never ever leave the baby (unattended) in the bathtub even if the baby has started sitting up.
+Even if you have to leave the bathroom to get something or to answer a doorbell (whatever It could be) wrap him in a towel and take the baby with you.

-- Always use rinser instead of a shower head for bathing.
+9. Always use a rinser instead of a shower head for bathing.
 The showerhead can be scary for many kids unless they are familiar with it.

-- Do not spend too much time bathing.
-Make it short, quick and sweet.
+10. Do not spend too much time bathing a newborn.
+Keep it short, quick, and sweet.

 11. Snuggle baby in a towel to keep her body temperature normal and quickly dress up, especially a hat.